mattermost/mattermost-developer-documentation/site/content/contribute/server/_index.md

 * Any well isolated chunk of code that has a very small public API and a lot of code behind, should be separated into a service (Examples: Import/Export, Tracing, Telemetry)
+* Any package should expose the minimal API needed, trying to avoid any public function or method that is not used from the outside.
 * If you are validating inputs from the user or permissions, you should do it in the external layers (e.g. `api4`, `web`, `app/slashcommands`).
 * If you are initializing something (for example a new service) that is going